KEY ENERGY SERVICES, INC.

 Consent to Electronic Delivery; Electronic Signature.
 In lieu of receiving documents in paper format, the Participant agrees, to the fullest extent permitted by law, to accept electronic delivery of any documents that the Company may be required to deliver (including, but not limited to, prospectuses, prospectus supplements, grant or award notifications and agreements, account statements, annual and quarterly reports and all other forms of communications) in connection with this and any other award made or offered by the Company.
 Electronic delivery may be via a Company electronic mail system or by reference to a location on a Company intranet to which the Participant has access.
 The Participant hereby consents to any and all procedures the Company has established or may establish for an electronic signature system for delivery and acceptance of any such documents that the Company may be required to deliver, and agrees that his or her electronic signature is the same as, and shall have the same force and effect as, his or her manual signature.

-IN WITNESS WHEREOF, the Company has executed this Agreement effective as of the Agreement Date set forth above.
+IN WITNESS WHEREOF, the Company has executed this Agreement effective as of the Date of Grant set forth above.

 |KEY ENERGY SERVICES, INC.|

-The Participant (a) accepts the Restricted Stock Unit Award, (b) acknowledges and agrees that the Agreement and the Restricted Stock Unit Award are contingent upon stockholder approval of the Plan at the 2019 Annual Meeting, (c) agrees to be bound by, and comply with, the terms of the Plan and this Agreement, including the restrictive covenants contained in Appendix A, and (d) agrees that all decisions and determinations of the Administrator with respect to the Restricted Stock Unit Award shall be final and binding on the Participant and any other person having or claiming an interest under the Restricted Stock Unit Award.
+The Participant (a) acknowledges receipt of the Plan incorporated herein, (b) confirms that the prospectus for the Plan has been made available to the Participant, (c) acknowledges that Participant has read this Agreement, the Plan and the Plan prospectus and understands the terms and conditions of them, (d) accepts the Restricted Stock Unit Award, (e) agrees to be bound by, and comply with, the terms of the Plan and this Agreement, including the restrictive covenants contained in Appendix A, and (f) agrees that all decisions and determinations of the Administrator with respect to the Restricted Stock Unit Award shall be final and binding on the Participant and any other person having or claiming an interest under the Restricted Stock Unit Award.

 The Participant named below hereby accepts the terms of this Agreement and the Plan.